Search⌘ K

 Encode

-Until now, we’ve considered encoding one video with different encoding schemes.
-However, if we encode videos on a per-shot basis, we’ll divide the video into smaller time frames and encode them individually.
+Until now, we’ve considered encoding a single video using different encoding schemes.
+However, if we encode videos per-shot, we’ll divide the video into smaller time frames and encode them individually.
 We can divide videos into shorter time frames and refer to them as segments.
-Each segment will be encoded using multiple encoding schemes to generate different files called chunks.
-The choice of encoding scheme for a segment will be based on the detail within the segment to get optimized quality with lesser storage requirements.
-Eventually, each shot will be encoded into multiple chunk sizes depending on the segment’s content and encoding scheme used.
+Each segment will be encoded using multiple schemes, producing multiple files, or chunks.
+The choice of encoding scheme for a segment will be based on the details within the segment to get optimized quality with lesser storage requirements.
+Eventually, each shot will be encoded into multiple chunk sizes depending on the segment’s content and the encoding scheme used.
 As we divide the raw video into segments, we’ll see its advantages during the deployment and delivery phase.